Halloween for Grownups: Pop-Up Bars, Spooky Soirées and More Philly Haunts

 The Nightmare Before Tinsel

-This Halloween pop-up bar located in an abandoned jewelry store has everything: a skeleton throne, zombies, a haunted mansion, an undead Phanatic.
-And, of course, the drink menu does not disappoint.
-Expect lots of themed cocktails like the Blood Bag (it’s cranberry juice, don’t worry), skull-shaped specialty shots (yes, you can keep the skull), and other fall flavors served up in Halloween-themed take-home vessels.
-And this year is bigger than ever as Tinsel takes over two floors, each with its own Halloween-y bar.
+This Halloween pop-up bar located in an abandoned jewelry store has everything: a skeleton throne, two Halloween-y bars on two floors, monsters to pose with, a creepy clown on a swing.
+And, of course, a drink menu full of themed cocktails including skull-shaped specialty shots (yes, you can keep the skull), and other fall flavors served up in Halloween-themed take-home vessels.

 Pay-as-you-go, through October 31st, 116 South 12th Street.